michealpettitt/ITPR6.590_TestPlan/DefectLog.md

     System.IndexOutOfRangeException: 'Index was outside the bounds of the array.

     Resolved.
-### Ghost jumps to (X 0, Y 0) 008:
+### Ghost sticks to wall 008:
-    After issue 007 resolved, ghost will randomly jump to x an y value 0.
+    After issue 007 resolved, ghost will enter finle array cell and not move.